 Reinsurance recoverable on unpaid losses.

-Pertains to refundable deposits.
+Pertains to lease and leasebold deposits, contingency fund pool and refundable deposits

 The Company uses an internal credit rating concept based on the borrowers' and counterparties' overall credit worthiness as follows:

 Investment Grade - Rating given to borrowers and counterparties who have very strong capacity to meet their obligations.